 Besides IBM Watson Health, AI has powered numerous startups in the effort to transform healthcare.
 There has been a rush to invest in AI companies.

 Let’s be honest, AI is far from perfect.
 And healthcare is far more complex than a car drives itself.
 The business opportunities of healthcare currently exist in non-mission-critical applications.
 For instance, an AI system can assist nurse practitioners in sorting questions from patient portals faster; an assistive engine can run in the background to facilitate radiologists spotting the potentially overlooked abnormalities; a cognitive computing platform can improve patient satisfaction of a 24-hour nurse line by analyzing the patient sentiment in real time.

 That being said, humans are still the "golden standard" of intelligence for mission-critical applications.
 Even though AI applications roll out to the market quickly, physicians will not be replaced by machines anytime soon.

 AI can be a great capital investment.

 The investment into AI also makes financial sense for healthcare organizations.
-Most hospitals are conscious on large operating expense on personnel.
-The investment into AI infrastructure, however, is considered capital investment.
+Most hospitals are conscious of large operating expense on personnel.
+The investment into AI infrastructure, however, is considered a capital investment.
 Therefore, the cost is depreciated throughout multiple years and the return is evaluated with a long-term perspective.

 In a word, as leaders of digital transformation, Healthcare CIOs ought to carefully monitor the progress of AI and adopt an agile approach to align new technology with each healthcare organization’s business strategy.